WordPress/Advanced-administration-handbook/upgrade/migrating.md

 ```
 Use your own URL instead of `example.com`, obviously.

 3. Upload the file back to your site, in the same location.
-FileZilla offers a handy “edit file” function to do all of the above rapidly; if you can use that, do so.
+FileZilla offers a handy "edit file" function to do all of the above rapidly; if you can use that, do so.
 4. Load the login or admin page a couple of times.
 The site should come back up.

 **Important!** Do not leave this code in the `functions.php` file.
 Remove them after the site is up and running again.

-Note: If your theme doesn’t have a `functions.php` file create a new one with a text editor.
+Note: If your theme doesn't have a `functions.php` file create a new one with a text editor.
 Add the `<?php` tag and the two lines using your own URL instead of `example.com`:

 ```
 <?php